Metric Entropy and the Optimal Prediction of Chaotic Signals: Character of an optimal predictor

 We may now try to choose the shape of the box to allow $f^{n}(x)$ to stay close to $f^{n}(c)$ for $n=1,\ldots,k$.
-If we estimate the distance between $f^{n}(x)$ and $f^{n}(c)$ using \prettyref{eq:fnx-cn}, the distance comes out as follows: Here we have neglected the $\mu_{i}^{-}$ components because $\abs{\mu_{i}^{-}}<1$ and these stable components diminish rapidly with $n$.
+If we estimate the distance between $f^{n}(x)$ and $f^{n}(c)$ using \prettyref{eq:fnx-cn}, the distance comes out as follows:

+Here we have neglected the $\mu_{i}^{-}$ components because $\abs{\mu_{i}^{-}}<1$ and these stable components diminish rapidly with $n$.
 As long as the stable components are less than a tolerance, we do not need to worry about them.
 Given the constraint on how small the box can get, the best shape is obtained by taking $A_{i}=1/\left(\lambda_{i}^{+}\right)^{n}$.
-The value of $\delta$ implied by \prettyref{eq:norm{fn(x)-fn(c)}approx} is and the minimum possible value of $\norm{f^{n}(x)-f^{n}(c)}$ is approximately $\delta\sqrt{u}$.
+The value of $\delta$ implied by \prettyref{eq:norm{fn(x)-fn(c)}approx} is